mazzy89/consensys/README.md

 Note: Make sure you have:

-- Valid AWS credentials configured
+- Valid AWS credentials configured (For this experiment the `AWS_PROFILE` is set into `.envrc` so it is automatically set)
-- Appropriate permissions to create resources
+- Appropriate permissions to create/update/delete resources

-The Terraform workspace will run an EKS cluster named `consensys` with the required addons installed
+The Terraform workspace will create the EKS cluster named `consensys` with the required addons installed.